 When it comes to workplace productivity that is sustainable over time, sometimes less is more.
 By being mindful of your employees’ workload, you’ll not only see higher productivity levels, but also increased employee morale and engagement.

 Did you know that it takes an average of 23 minutes to get back on task after an interruption?

 Some workplace interruptions are outside your control, such as when someone stops for a quick chat at your desk (sometimes about a work-related task, but more often about last night’s episode of “Whatever We’re All Watching Now”).
 But the majority of interruptions we face during the workday are self-imposed: notifications from email, social media, our phones, and automated tools we use.

 Each time you stop what you’re doing to read one of those notifications, your productivity takes a massive hit (the time spent responding to the notification + 23 minutes to get back on task).

 By turning off your notifications (or at least snoozing them), you eliminate the distraction and can re-invest some of that time back into your tasks.

 4. Display work visually

 A Planview study found that workers are 20% more productive when the information they need is visually displayed.

-We found a ton of interesting research on productivity when writing this article, not all of which was centered on using software to boost efficiency.
+We found a ton of interesting research on productivity tips when writing this article, not all of which was centered on using software to boost efficiency.
 Here are a few lifestyle tips to incorporate into your day-to-day while you strive to put your most productive foot forward:

 - Get enough sleep.
 Employee sleep deprivation costs employers up to $65 billion annually.
 You suffer a 40% deficit in your ability to make new memories without sleep, as well as a 70% drop in immune cell activity.
 The kicker?
 Sleep deficits are directly linked to early cognitive decline and Alzheimer’s disease.